iamvarunnair/react-drag-drop-flow-chart/README.md

 ## To Do

--   Add logic to drag and drop elements anywhere in the tree and not just the end,
 -   Add remove node logic - on clicking a node open modal, with edit enabled and delete node option
 -   Beautify asthetics
 -   Editable node content